-Motivation To Achieve: F.P.
-Journe-FHH Young Talent Competition, The F.A.
+Motivation To Achieve: The 2018 F.P.
+Journe-FHH Young Talent Competition And F.A.
 Lange Watchmaking Excellence Award And Fantastic Watchmaking

 How can you motivate the next generation to achieve?
 This question has been posed by parents, educators, and business leaders alike.
 The answers always vary, usually based on what has worked for them.

 There are many ways to teach and as many ways to motivate someone to try their hardest and strive for excellence.
 But one tried-and-true example is making the act of achieving a competition among peers.

 And for many watchmakers, it fits right up their alleys.

 The dispositions of watchmakers vary, but there are those with great ideas just waiting to be given the mental space to grow.
 For young watchmakers coming up through school or ready to strut their stuff, there are some great outlets for creative energy in the form of competitions.

 At SIHH 2018, we saw two such competitions looking to highlight young creative watchmakers: one held by F.P.
 Journe in collaboration with the FHH and one from A. Lange & Söhne.
 Each has a specific focus, but both are aimed at giving young watchmakers an opportunity to find the spotlight for their talents.